 - You have previously given birth to a baby who weighs more than 4.5kg

 - You have a history of polycystic ovarian syndrome (PCOS)

 One of the most helpful things to do is download this helpful (free) book from Accu-Chek.
 It covers everything from the symptoms, causes and risks of gestational diabetes to complications and treatment and – most importantly – how to get the support you need.

-It can feel overwhelming to find out you have gestational diabetes, but you’re not alone!
+It can feel overwhelming to find out you have GD, but you’re not alone!
 With the right management you can have a healthy, happy pregnancy.
 To reduce the risk of gestational diabetes later developing into Type 2 diabetes, follow these tips:

 - Keep to a healthy weight

 - Follow a healthy eating plan